denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

 1. I should see some threads in the app
-#.
-I should see a loading screen while the threads are loaded
 3. I should be able to add a new thread (subject only atm)
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created